 The SCSC provides an enriching environment for doctoral students in pursuit of independent research careers in the field of swallowing disorders and cross-system disorders of the upper aerodigestive tract.
 Under the mentorship of Dr. Martin-Harris and members of the SCSC interdisciplinary medical and research team, doctoral students have access to patients with dysphagia related to neurologic, pulmonary, oncologic and respiratory system diseases and conditions across the age spectrum through the SCSC’s collaborations with the Center for Audiology, Speech, Language and Learning as well as Northwestern Memorial Hospital.
 Students learn and practice responsible conduct of research, research design and methods using state-of-the-art technology including physiologic signal processing and imaging.
 Learn more about doctoral study in Communication Sciences.

-The lab is not currently accepting applications.
-Please check back in Spring 2019.
+The SCSC is not currently not accepting applications at this time.
+Please check back for possible volunteer opportunities in the future.